How To Calibrate CNC Milling Machine

 Calibration starts with preparation.
 A poorly prepped environment or machine skews results.

 • Machine Cleaning: Remove chips, clean ways with solvent, lubricate per OEM specs (e.g., Mobil Vactra for Haas).
-Check belts and couplings for wear.
+Check belts and couplings for wear, and inspect machine components such as linear rails for wear and tear against the manufacturer’s specifications.

-• Leveling: Use a precision level on the table, adjusting feet to <0.005mm/m.
-A warped bed on an Okuma MB-5000H required re-leveling to hit 3μm/m.
+• Leveling: Leveling the machine base is critical for stability and accuracy, so use a precision level on the table and check multiple fixed points while adjusting feet to < 0.005mm/m.
+A warped bed on an Okuma MB-5000H required re-leveling to hit 3μm/m, illustrating how setup and calibration also underpin precision taper angle control in CNC turning.

 Safety: Lock out power, ground tools, wear gloves for precision surfaces.
-Log baseline settings (controller params, run hours) in a spreadsheet for traceability.
+Log baseline settings (controller params, run hours) in a spreadsheet for traceability, and note that recalibration may be necessary after maintenance or component replacement.

 Step-by-Step Calibration Process